ClickHouse/ClickHouse/docs/en/query_language/create.md

 - `NONE` — No compression.
 - `LZ4` — Fast, lossless [data compression algorithm](https://github.com/lz4/lz4) used by default.
-- `LZ4HC[(level)]` — LZ4_HC compression algorithm with defined level.
-Possible `level` range: [3, 12].
-Default value: 9.
+- `LZ4HC[(level)]` — LZ4 compression algorithm with defined level.
+When `level` is in [9, 12], ClickHouse uses LZ4_HC (high compression) algorithm.
+Default level value: 9.
 Greater values stands for better compression and higher CPU usage.
 Recommended value range: [4, 9].
+High compression levels useful for asymmetric scenarios, like compress once, decompress a lot of times.
 - `ZSTD[(level)]` — [ZSTD compression algorithm](https://en.wikipedia.org/wiki/Zstandard) with defined `level`.
 Possible `level` value range: [1, 22].
 Default value: 1.
 Greater values stands for better compression and higher CPU usage.
 - `Delta(delta_bytes)` — compression approach, when raw values are replaced with the difference of two neighbour values.
 Up to `delta_bytes` are used for storing delta value, so `delta_bytes` is a maximum size of raw values.